Regína at Ingólfsskáli turf longhouse replica in South-Iceland

 We Icelanders dread this Southern region earthquake.
 My grandparents used to talk about it every time we drove by Mt.
 Ingólfsfjall that now the earthquake was due and pointed to the big rocks in the mountain slopes.

-The earthquakes happen with around a 70-year interval or so, so they are not expected for a while.
 But we live on the tectonic plates on a volcanic island, so everything can happen.
-And in February-March 2021 the SW-corner experienced a whole lot of tremors.
+And, in February-March 2021 the SW-corner experienced a whole lot of tremors and a volcanic eruption started, which was quite unexpected and gave us who live on the south-west corner quite a scare.

 Mt.
 Ingólfsfjall South-Iceland